 He called some of his close friends and recorded a few episodes.
 “That was when it started looking doable.
 I looked at the areas that are changing and decided to focus on that,” he said.

-Islam has lived in the UK for a long time and defines English as one of his strengths.
 The idea of starting a podcast came to him during the lockdown introduced to curb the spread of the coronavirus disease.

 “The lockdown made me take life at my own pace, and when I wasn’t rushing I was more in touch with my mind and my ideas.
 I also had a lot of time to observe the world and see what it is that I am doing and what I want to do,” he said.